 This topic looks at political behaviour in the UK.
-It explores how people’s different patterns of participation can be explained, including the importance of voting behaviour, the influence of electoral systems and the controversies surrounding the use of referendums.
+It explores how different patterns of participation can be explained, including voting behaviour, the influence of electoral systems and the controversies surrounding the use of referendums.
 You will also study the main channels of influencing the decisions of government: joining a pressure group, using social media, supporting a political party and voting.

 This unit focuses on the process of governing the UK exploring how power is dispersed from local to European levels.
-In addition the unit looks at the extent to which Britain’s unique constitution regulates the process of government and maintains the balance between individual rights and the power of the state.
+The unit also looks at the extent to which Britain’s unique constitution regulates the process of government and maintains the balance between individual rights and the power of the state.
 The role of Westminster in providing a democratic element in government is examined as well as the degree to which power rests in the hands of unelected bureaucrats.

 Students will be expected to keep up-to-date with current issues in politics.
-Tasks will also be set to consider the big issues in politics that are studied throughout the course.
+The course will also involve preparing for discussions outside of lessons by learning about the process of politics.